They will play the New England Revolution on Thursday, July 13, at Harvard Stadium in Boston. That is where the Revs play all their Open Cup matches.

 Revs fans?
 Well, not having won anything except that 1 Open Cup (and that, 9 years ago), they don't have reason to be arrogant about this team.
 For the most part, though, safety will probably not be an issue.
 I've worn Red Bulls gear on the grounds and inside the stadium, and faced no problem because of that.
 Most Revs fans will accept visiting fans as fans of the sport, and a natural brotherhood will develop.
 So if you don't start anything, neither will they.

 The Revs' mascot is Slyde the Fox.
+They hold auditions for National Anthem singers instead of having a regular.
 They have cheerleaders called the Rev Girls.
 As I said, their supporters' area is The Fort, in the north end.
 Revs fan groups include the Midnight Riders, the Rev Army, and The Rebellion.

 Their songs include "Glory, Glory, Revolution" (to the tune of "The Battle Hymn of the Republic") and "When the Revs Go Marching In" -- less a tribute to the New Orleans Saints as it is to Liverpool ("Oh when the Reds... "), which had a heavy support in the Boston area well before the Fenway Sports Group bought them.